Eoin McGrath

 Eoin McGrath (born 2 November 1980) is an Irish hurler who played as a left corner-forward for the Waterford senior team.
 He joined the team in 2002 and was a regular member of the starting fifteen until his retirement in 2012.

 Son of former hurler Pat and younger brother of current selector Ken, McGrath was a stalwart on the Waterford team for a decade.
 He has won four Munster winners' medals and one National League winners' medal.
 He ended up as an All-Ireland runner-up on one occasion.

 At club level McGrath is a Munster medalist with Mount Sion.
-In addition to this he has also won six county club championship medals.
+In addition to this, he has also won six county club championship medals.

 Playing career

 Club

-McGrath plays his club hurling with the Mount Sion club in Waterford city and has enjoyed much success.
+McGrath played his club hurling with the Mount Sion club in Waterford, enjoying success there.

 In 1998 McGrath was still a minor when he won his first county club championship medal following a 3–19 to 0–10 trouncing of Ballyduff Upper.

 After surrendering their title to Ballygunner in 1999, Mount Sion were back the following year to exact revenge.
 A 1–20 to 0–9 defeat of Ballygunner gave McGrath a second county championship medal.

 Mount Sion surrendered their club title in 2001, however, McGrath's side were back in the final again in 2002.
 A 1–19 to 2–14 defeat of Ballygunner secured the championship once again.
 It was the first of three county final victories in-a-row over Ballygunner.

 In 2002 McGrath won a Munster club medal as Mount Sion defeated Sixmilebridge to take the title.
 The club was defeated in the subsequent All-Ireland semi-final.

 Four club titles in-a-row proved beyond Mount Sion, however, the club bounced back in 2006 with McGrath winning a sixth county championship medal following a seven-point defeat of Ballygunner.